ronomon/hash-table/README.md

 the bucket's filter would be adversely affected.

-* **A maximum of 16 cuckoo displacements per insert are allowed in order to limit recursion** and keep the algorithm intuitive.
+* **A maximum of 16 cuckoo displacements per insert are allowed in order to limit recursion** and to keep the algorithm intuitive.
 If both buckets are full and no element can be displaced into another bucket, the buffer is resized by a factor of 2 to make space for the insert.

 * Each buffer is resized independently of other buffers so that the **resize